-Ryan Quint graduated from the University of Mary Washington and is a park ranger at the Fredericksburg and Spotsylvania National Military Park.
-He has previously worked for the George Washington Foundation, Colonial Williamsburg, and the Richmond National Battlefield Park.
+Ryan Quint graduated from the University of Mary Washington and is a park ranger for the National park Service.
+He has worked for a variety of public history sites, including the George Washington Foundation, Colonial Williamsburg, and the National Park Service.
 His first book, Determined to Stand and Fight: The Battle of Monocacy, was published as part of the Emerging Civil War Series.
-The Battle of Monocacy: In Their Words This talk focuses on five soldiers who fought the battle of Monocacy on July 9, 1864.
-Rather than look at the commanders who led the opposing forces, this presentation examines the writings of three Union soldiers and two Confederates to see what the private soldiers on the field can tell us about the "The Battle that Saved Washington."
+Ryan's second book, Dranesville: A Northern Virginia Town in the Crossfire of a Forgotten Battle, Dec.
+20, 1861, will be published by Savas Beatie in 2024.

+Monocacy: The Battle that Saved Washington In the summer of 1864, approximately 15,000 Confederate soldiers under the command of Lt.
+Gen. Jubal Early marched nearly unopposed through the Shenandoah Valley and crossed the Potomac River in a third invasion of the war.
+While Federal high command dismissed the movement out of hand, Early's men got closer and closer to the unprotected gates of Washington D.C.
+And then, on July 9, along the banks of the Monocacy River, Early's men ran up against a patched-together force led by Maj.
+Gen. Lew Wallace.
+Wallace's stand at the Monocacy delayed Early enough that the engagement came to be known as 'The Battle that Saved Washington.'
+The battle of Monocacy is a story of drama and high stakes that saw the Confederate forces get to the gates of the nation's capital.
 The Battle of Dranesville: December 20, 1861 This talk examines the little-known battle of Dranesville that took place in the closing days of the war's first year.
-A Federal victory at the end of an otherwise atrocious 1861, the battle of Dranesville buoyed Emerging Civil War | Quint Union morale and embarrassed J.E.B.
+A Federal victory at the end of an otherwise atrocious 1861, the battle of Dranesville buoyed Union morale and embarrassed J.E.B.
 Stuart.
 The talk provides the backdrop of why the battle was fought, and examines some of the stories of those who found themselves locked in combat.
 Confederates in Maine: The Battle of Portland Harbor Tells the story of a daring raid that brought a Confederate commerce raider all the way up the east coast and into Maine's largest city.